Blog

 Some organizations assume that strict DLP policy enforcement is sufficient.
 But in practice, high-volume downloads, unsanctioned use of personal cloud accounts, and sudden interest in sensitive repositories frequently escape initial detection unless those actions are evaluated against historical behavior and what is visible on surface, deep, and dark-web forums.

 Although some security teams interpret this as curiosity or skill development, sustained interest in high-value assets may correlate with external online activity by the same individual.
-For example, discussions in dark-web communities or exposure of personal credentials can reveal whether the user is engaging with adversarial groups.
+For example, discussions in dark web communities or exposure of personal credentials can reveal whether the user is engaging with adversarial groups.
 This added context is critical for security teams to interpret behavioral anomalies more accurately and determine whether escalation is necessary.

-4. Indicators That Suggest Data Exfiltration Planning
+4. Early Indicators of Data Exfiltration Planning

 Reviewing transfer methods together with OSINT-based public identifiers can reveal patterns that deserve closer analysis.
 If a user is researching anonymization tools or browsing breach marketplaces while also copying proprietary data onto unusual storage devices, the combined pattern signals elevated risk that internal logs alone may not reveal.